 - Submit a report of scores from the Aptitude Section of the Graduate Record Examination which is administered by appointment at the testing centers of many universities and senior colleges.

 - Submit a completed on-line application and the application processing fee to the Graduate School office.
-This application includes: biographical information; two complete transcripts of all previous college work, unless done at Appalachian; three reference ratings; and a special admissions questionnaire for the Department of Human Development and Psychological Counseling.
+This application includes: biographical information; two complete transcripts of all previous college work, unless done at Appalachian; three reference ratings; and an admissions questionnaire for the program to which you are applying.
 Since space in one or more of the programs may be filled prior to the deadline, applications should be submitted as early as possible, preferably between three and twelve months prior to planned enrollment.

 - The Graduate School office will certify whether the applicant meets minimum Graduate School requirements.